Mholscher/gledger/readme.md

 ### Database for testing? ###

 The tests are designed to be run on an empty database.
-Most tests don't mind 'stuff' being present in the database, however, one of the tests e.g. relies on an account with sequence number 1 **bold** not **bold** being present in the database.
+Most tests don't mind 'stuff' being present in the database, however, one of the tests e.g. relies on an account with sequence number 1 **not** being present in the database.
 The tests do not create the database, it needs to be present before running tests.

-### Crete a database ####
+### Create a database ####

 Go into a Python REPL and import glmodels.
-Than import db from gledger.
+Then import db from gledger.
 You can then do do a db.dropall() and a db.create_all() to recreate the tables.

-The only thing not recreated **bold** in Firebird **bold** is the sequences.
-These count on and on, recreate these by hand.
+The only thing not recreated **in Firebird** is the sequences.
+These count on and on, recreate these by hand if necessary.